 Although MTV used to be primarily a music channel, it never shied away from discussing social or political issues.
 As far back as 1992, it launched Choose or Lose, which helped improve political awareness and got the youth more interested in politics.
 Similarly, MTV launched True Life, which was a documentary series that focused on the troubles and travails of young adults.
 Even as recently as 2010, the channel featured a youth town hall event, where President Obama answered the questions of about 200 young people.
 The channel’s groundbreaking shows, 16 and Pregnant, and Teen Mom, have received universal acclaim for educating the public on the sufferings of such teenagers, and contributing to reduction in teen pregnancy.

 Today, MTV has become a platform for a variety of shows and formats.
 Although it continues to broadcast music, it is far less than what the channel offered before.
 Despite its current format, the channel takes pride in bringing the issues of the young generation to the fore.
 It has always done that, and with the help of various reality TV shows and continues to do that.
 You can view MTV with most satellite and cable television providers in the USA.
-See if you are in an area where Charter Cable TV is available right now.
+You can click here to check Charter Cable TV availability in your area.

 MTV has tasted success like no other TV channel has.
 Its meteoric rise is characterized by its growth in not only America, but also across the globe with MTV now having hundreds of channels in various countries.